yegor256/blog/_posts/2016/mar/2016-03-28-unspoken-secrets-of-elevator-pitch.md

 You have to impress the ~~catcher~~ investor in just a few seconds while the elevator is still moving (that's where you are supposed to hunt for that prey).
-It's not rocket science; you can learn a few basic principles and become a expert.
+It's not rocket science; you can learn a few basic principles and become an expert.
 Here they are, the principles.

 <!--more-->